OliverKrr/gtest-runner/FEATURES.md

 ![Find](resources/screenshots/find.png)

-- Open a `Find` window with the keyboard shortcut `Ctrl-F`, or by right clicking in the console window and selecting it from the menu.
+- Open a `Find` window with the keyboard shortcut `Ctrl-F`, or by right-clicking in the console window and selecting it from the menu.
 You can use the `Find` dialog to search the console output for specific failures or `std::cout` messages.

 ## Next/previous failure